zbh888/LEOhandover/README.md

 5. If they are not in a server.
 You could use `copy_res_local.sh`  to get process result.
 Here, I provided the result folder that can be downloaded https://drive.google.com/file/d/12G8Q1eSfHVpzL0Rb21YSic8ATTGOBTJd/view?usp=drive_link.

+   a.
+Change seed from 10 to 50 in `copy_res_local.sh` and run

+   b.
+In `seed10/main` run `dataprocess.ipynb` and gives `main.pickle'.
+In `seed10/group` run `dataprocess.ipynb` and gives `group.pickle'.
+Do it for seed from 10 to 50.

-6. If you want to aggregate the result from different seeds, you can go to folder `datagroup` and `datamain`.
-You need to run two notebook to generate pickle file.
+7. If you want to aggregate the result from different seeds, you can use these pickle files.
+Format them like in the example folder `datagroup` and `datamain`.

-7. Now you can use `data_aggregate_seeds` notebook to generate the results.
+8. Now you can use `data_aggregate_seeds` notebook to generate the results.